Being One in God

 Some Christians find it easier to focus on what is excellent and worthy of praise than others, but if God said it, we can all do it.
 Setting our will to focus on these qualities more than the fault or lack in our spouses enhances our love and appreciation of each other.
 Praying and thanking God over a list of good qualities when it’s become difficult to appreciate the spouse changes our viewpoint to what is good, the strengths our partner brings.

 These are often the flip side of some of the qualities that occasionally annoy us.
-Is our partner being sensitive or too emotional?
+Is our partner sensitive or too emotional?
 Structured or controlling?
 Spontaneous or unreliable?
 Laid back or lazy?
-Same characteristics, but the first is a positive way to understand that particular quality and appreciate it in our lives.
-Consider how we benefit from the differences to make us a stronger union.
+Same traits or characteristics, but the first is a positive way to understand that particular quality and appreciate it in our lives.
+Consider how we benefit from these differences to make us a stronger union.
 A laid-back (not lazy) partner is good for one that is passionate (not driven).
 The practical, common-sense partner balances out the imaginative dreamer.

-God helps us change our viewpoints!
+God help us change our viewpoints!
 God is in charge of the destiny of His creation, who is the right one for us, choosing more varied paths for people than we realize.
 Our uniqueness is a beautiful thing, showing forth God’s creative genius.
-God’s best for His own precious sons and daughters in lasting relationships is to be put together, joined, united in God.
-Many of us pray for years that God will make us one as He promises is possible, at some times praying more passionately than others!
+God’s best for His own precious sons and daughters in lasting relationships is to be put together, joined, united by God.
+Many of us pray for years that God will make us one as He promises is possible, and yes, at some times we pray more passionately than others!

-God is more than able to let us know what is a permanent aspect of our spouse’s nature—and it is likely the part that will cause the most spiritual growth over time.
 What rarely works is setting out to change our partner ourselves, rather than allowing the holy spirit to do so.
 Most of us are willing to change but rarely does anyone appreciate someone trying to make them do so!
 Instead, God refines us, our fleshly ways, and our ability to grant forgiveness and mercy when that spouse of ours is being difficult.
+We learn to cover our spouses in love, not rehearsing faults to ourselves, reporting them to others or even to mentioning them at all.

-We learn to cover our spouses in love, not rehearsing them to ourselves, reporting them others or even to mentioning them at all.
 What a discipine that is!
 We learn to guard against words that cause division, generating lasting conflict, along with bitterness so apparent in many marriages.
 We also use our good sense of humor from Father God to ease the friction that may arise.
 Our life partners are a blessing as well as an instrument of spiritual growth.
+God is very efficient in bringing an end to our fleshly ways, using our most intimate partner in life to refine and change us:

 “As iron sharpens iron, so one man sharpens another.”
 Proverbs 27:17 Berean